rickbeeloo/CNN/README.md

 Using the **whole dataset** we get an average accuracy of  `77%` , while this seems pretty good simply predicting the majority class in the dataset will give `74%` accuracy as the dataset consists of 1035 non-cancer and 362 cancerous examples.
 But yeaah we made it 3% better ;).
 The confusion matrix corresponding to the whole dataset is:

 |  | Healthy |Sick
 ------------- | -------------|-------------
-**Healthy**  | 907 |80
+**Healthy**  | 820 |205
-**Sick**|153 |38
+**Sick**|113 |249
+(*The columns are the predictions whereas the rows are the actual classes*).

-As can be seen from this data we only classified 38 out of the 362 cancerous examples.
+As can be seen from this data we only classified 249 out of the 362 cancerous examples.
 We could only classify obivous cancerours example, as for example this one:

 ![Alt text](images/sick_patient.PNG?raw=true "Title")